backdrop-contrib/quote/README.txt

 part of.
 Text formats can be configured via 'admin/config/content/formats'.

-For best effect, the Quote filter must be applied *after* any filters that replace HTML, and *before* the Linebreak filter.
-Or conversely, if HTML filters consider <div> tags to be valid, the quote filter can be placed before them.
-Filters can be rearranged by using the weight selectors within the 'rearrange filters' tab.
+For best effect, the Quote filter must be applied *after* any filters that replace HTML, and *before* the Line-break filter.
+Or conversely, if HTML filters consider <blockquote> and <div> tags to be valid, the quote filter can be placed before them.
+Filters can be rearranged by using the weight selectors within the 'Filter processing order' section.

 Additionally, the Quote filter must be applied *before* the BBCode filter if you have the optional BBcode module installed.

+An example of a filter processing order that works well is as follows:

+  * HTML Filter
+  * URL Filter
+  * Quote Filter
+  * Line-break filter
+  * HTML Corrector filter

 As the quote filter accesses the node (being quoted) directly, any content within will be displayed without any processing.
 For example, if a user is